Here’s what you can do if you’re a banana grower.

 Important action required by all growers.

-Since the first detection of Panama TR4 in the Tully Valley in 2015, the Australian Banana Growers’ Council (ABGC) has worked closely with Biosecurity Queensland (BQ) and growers to contain and control the disease to the Tully Valley, where there are currently 9 properties with the disease.
+Since the first detection of TR4 in the Tully Valley in 2015, the Australian Banana Growers’ Council (ABGC) has worked closely with Biosecurity Queensland (BQ) and growers to contain and control the disease to the Tully Valley, where there are currently 9 properties with the disease.

 The Program will continue to uphold the high standard of surveillance and operations established by Biosecurity Queensland, since 2015.